-(FU rmer name, former address and former fiscal year, ii changeu since ia ist report) Securities registered pursuant to Sec tion 12(b) of the Act: Title of each class Trading Symbol (s) Name of each exchange on which registered Common stock, \$0.0001 par valu ıe per share PANW New York Stock Exchang ge Indicate by check mark whether the regis 12 months (or for such shorter period tha 90 days.
-Yes \boxtimes No \square ' ' 1 1 ' ' 9 0 1 Indicate by check mark whether the regis (§232.405 of this chapter) during the pre 5 5 0 Indicate by check mark whether the registompany.
-See the definitions of "large ac Act.
-Large accelerated filer Non-accelerated filer Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate financial accounting standards provided S . e the extended trans sition period for complying with any nev v or revised

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ The number of shares outstanding of the registrant's common stock as of February 12, 2021 was 97,242,603.
+(Former name, former address and former fiscal year, if changed since last report)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which on which registered Common stock, \$0.0001 par value per share PANW New York Stock Exchan ge Indicate by check mark whether the registrant (1) has fi 12 months (or for such shorter period that the registrant 90 days.
+Yes $\boxtimes$ No $\square$ 1 1 ' ' 9 0 1 Indicate by check mark whether the registrant has subm (§232.405 of this chapter) during the preceding 12 mon 5 5 0 Indicate by check mark whether the registrant is a large company.
+See the definitions of "large accelerated filer, Act.
+1 0 1 0 0 00 Large accelerated filer Accelerated filer Emerging growth company Non-accelerated filer Smaller reporting company . , If an emerging growth company, indicate by check mar financial accounting standards provided pursuant to Sec 9 extended trans ition period for complying with any nev w or revised Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the E Exchange Act) .
+Yes □ No ⊠ The number of shares outstanding of the registrant's co mmon stock as of May 13, 2021 was 97,390 0,878.